-Sometimes we receive complaints about policy decisions taken by London Councils Member bodies, for example the level of parking fines or the reduction in the Grants scheme.
-If your complaint is about the substance of a policy, rather than the way a decision has been taken or a problem with delivery of a service, we will not consider it under our complaints procedure.
-Our response to you will explain that this is because your complaint is about a policy decision rather than a failure to do something.
+Sometimes we receive complaints about policy decisions taken by London Councils Member bodies, for example the level of parking fines or a reduction in the Grants scheme.
+If your complaint is about the policy itself, rather than the way a decision has been taken or a problem with delivery of a service, we will not consider it under our complaints procedure.

 Our standards for handling complaints

-- We treat all complaints seriously, whether they are made by telephone, by letter, by fax, or by email.
+- We treat all complaints seriously, whether they are made in person, or by telephone, letter, fax or email.

 - We will treat complainants with courtesy and fairness at all times.